1 Legal and regulatory framework

 Surface rights (known in Kazakhstan as land use rights) are separate from exploration or mining rights and are obtained under procedures set out by the Land Code.

-Under the Law on Subsoil and Subsoil Use, execution of a subsoil use contract (SUC) is an unconditional ground for grant of a land use right by the Akimats (applicable to SUCs concluded before 29 June 2018).
+Under the Subsoil Law, execution of a subsoil use contract (SUC) is an unconditional ground for grant of a land use right by the Akimats (applicable to SUCs concluded before 29 June 2018).
 The land use right is confirmed by signing a land plot lease agreement with the land authorities.

-Execution of an SUC/SUL for mining of solid minerals is grounds for reserving and subsequently granting a land use right by the Akimats under the Land Code.
+Execution of an SUC/issuance of an SUL for mining of solid minerals is grounds for reserving and subsequently granting a land use right by the Akimats under the Land Code.

 If the land plot on which mining operations are conducted is state property, the relevant regional Akimat provides such land.